Tariq-homelab/winserver-ad-bitlocker/README.md

 ## Author

-This project is part of a self-directed homelab series designed to showcase job-ready IT infrastructure skills in identity management, virtualization, and security.
+This project is part of a self-directed homelab series designed to showcase job-ready IT infrastructure skills in identity management, virtualization, and data protection.
 All configurations were performed and tested on real VMs in a Proxmox environment.

 ---

 ## Coming Soon

-Additional branches will cover:
+The final part of this project will cover:

 - Organizational Units (OUs), domain users, and security groups
-- Group Policy Objects (GPOs) for access control and configuration
+- Group Policy Objects (GPOs) targeted to specific OUs
-- BitLocker full-disk encryption with TPM and recovery key storage in AD
+- PowerShell automation for bulk user creation
-- Domain-joined client testing (Windows 10/11)
+- Optional password complexity and login restriction policies

-Each future part will follow the same documentation structure with screenshots and practical configuration examples.
+Each part follows the same documentation structure with screenshots and technical notes.